sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sushi</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A quick previewer for Nautilus
+Short desc    : A quick previewer for Nautilus
 URL          : https://gitlab.gnome.org/GNOME/sushi
-Лицензия     : GPLv2+ with exceptions
+License      : GPLv2+ with exceptions
-Описание     : This is sushi, a quick previewer for Nautilus, the GNOME desktop
+Descript     : This is sushi, a quick previewer for Nautilus, the GNOME desktop
              : file manager.
 ```